Kendall Windham: Jim Crockett Promotions / World Championship Wrestling (1987–1989)

 In 1987, he ventured to the NWA's Jim Crockett Promotions, making his debut on the June 2nd, 1987 taping of Worldwide Wrestling and defeating Thunderfoot #1.
-Three days later he sustained his first loss, falling to NWA Television Champion Tully Blanchard at a house show in Richmond, VA.
+Three days later he sustained his first loss, falling to NWA Television Champion Tully Blanchard at a house show in Richmond, Virginia.
 Unlike his brother, Kendall found himself as an opening match wrestler on the house show circuit and lost to Eddie Gilbert and Arn Anderson.
-On June 27, 1987, he teamed with Barry for the first time in JCP, facing The Midnight Express in a losing effort at a house show in Fayetteville, NC.
+On June 27, 1987, he teamed with Barry for the first time in JCP, facing The Midnight Express in a losing effort at a house show in Fayetteville, North Carolina.

 That summer he began teaming with Todd Champion and feuded with The MOD Squad (Spike and Basher).
 The feud also carried over to a second partnership that he formed, this time with The Italian Stallion.
 On August 29, 1987, the duo battled The MOD Squad to a time limit draw on NWA Worldwide.
 Windham also formed another team, this time with Jimmy Valiant and competed frequently on the house show circuit.
-On the October 24, 1987 edition of Worldwide Wrestling, Kendall Windham challenged Lex Luger unsuccessfully for the NWA United States Championship.
+On the October 24, 1987, edition of Worldwide Wrestling, Kendall Windham challenged Lex Luger unsuccessfully for the NWA United States Championship.
 On December 1, 1987, he earned a non-title match against NWA World Heavyweight Champion Ric Flair, but was pinned.

-Kendall entered 1988 mired in the preliminary ranks, losing to Larry Zybysko, Arn Anderson, NWA Florida Champion Rick Steiner and The Powers of Pain.
-On February 14, 19898 he teamed with the Stallion in a losing effort against Shaska Whatley & Tiger Conway Jr. in Greenville, NC, after which the team went on hiatus.
-Two months later he formed a new tandem, this time with Ricky Santana and defeated The Sheepherders (Bushwhackers) via disqualification on April 8, 1988 at a house show in Houston, TX.
+Kendall entered 1988 mired in the preliminary ranks, losing to Larry Zbyszko, Arn Anderson, NWA Florida Champion Rick Steiner and The Powers of Pain.
+On February 14, 1988 he teamed with the Stallion in a losing effort against Shaska Whatley & Tiger Conway Jr. in Greenville, North Carolina, after which the team went on hiatus.
+Two months later he formed a new tandem, this time with Ricky Santana and defeated The Sheepherders (Bushwhackers) via disqualification on April 8, 1988, at a house show in Houston, Texas.
 Less than two weeks later they made their televised debut, again defeating The Sheepherders via disqualification on the April 17th edition of The Main Event.
 A week later Santana and Windham beat The Sheepherders by pinfall on the Main Event.

-Meanwhile he restarted his team with the Stallion again to enter the 3rd Annual Jim Crockett Sr. Memorial Cup, defeating The Terminator and The Green Machine (wrestler)The Green Machine in the opening round via forfeit in Greenville, SC.
+Meanwhile he restarted his team with the Stallion again to enter the 3rd Annual Jim Crockett Sr. Memorial Cup, defeating The Terminator and The Green Machine in the opening round via forfeit in Greenville, South Carolina.
 Windham and the Stallion fell in the second round to NWA Tag Team Champions Arn Anderson & Barry Windham later that day.